My laptop computer screen is black

 Try external display

 If an external monitor is also not working with the laptop and you've read through the above link, the internal graphics card or cable is defective and not the display.
 You may need to have the graphics card or motherboard replaced.
 Take the laptop to a computer repair shop to see if they can repair it.

 Another hardware issue

 If after following the above steps the laptop still has a black or blank screen, your laptop has a hardware issue.
 Below are the most common hardware failures.

 If your laptop is in warranty, it's recommended you contact the laptop manufacturer for directions on how to get the laptop repaired.

-If the laptop is not in warranty, unfortunately, for most end-users repairing a bad LCD on a laptop can be too complicated or may result in further damage if not done properly.
+If the laptop is not in warranty, unfortunately for most end-users, repairing a bad LCD on a laptop can be complicated or may result in further damage if not done properly.
 For most users, we recommend taking the laptop to a repair shop and having them fix the laptop.
-However, for those users who want to replace their LCD themselves, below is a listing of companies that can send replacement screens for almost any laptop.
+However, for those users who want to replace the LCD themselves, below is a listing of companies that can send replacement screens for almost any laptop.